 In 2012, Joe was presented with the “Champion of Justice” award

-by Public Justice, a national public interest law firm who, with dedicated
+by Public Justice, a national public interest law firm that, with dedicated

-plaintiffs’ attorneys, fight injustice and holds corporate and
+plaintiffs’ attorneys, fights injustice and holds corporate and

-government

-wrongdoers accountable for their misconduct.
-He was also awarded the "Distinguished
+government wrongdoers accountable for their misconduct.
+He was also awarded

-of Merit" from the Illinois State Bar Association, the "Medal
+Foundation, the "Medal of Merit" from the Illinois State Bar

 Power Rogers has recovered over $4 billion dollars in verdicts and settlements.
 Power Rogers has achieved the #1 spot in the Chicago Lawyer Annual Settlement Survey again in 2018, meaning the firm obtained more dollars in recoveries than any other Chicago personal injury law firm in Illinois.
 In fact, Power Rogers has finished first in the settlement survey in ten of the last fifteen years and has held the first place spot for the past nine consecutive years, surpassing its next closest competitor by more than half a billion dollars in total recoveries since 2000.